craigjperry2/mingo/README.md

 ####  Milestone 5: Persist Data in a SQLite DB

 Not much to say about this milestone, it was about 10 lines of code.

+####  Milestone 6: Deploy in a Docker Container

+I'm pausing this project for now, i've got about 75% of the value from it i want but i'm going on a detour to rewrite this in Rust...

 ---